 Rank 71 – Park Minji

 Minji was accepted into Berklee College of Music.
 She changed agencies to M&D17 and participated on Produce 48, where she ranked 53rd.
-She was rumored to debut under her new company in November 2018, but that was postponed due to financial issues.
-As of now, M&D17 maintains a debut is still on.
+After a M&D17 debut fell through, Minji created a YouTube channel.

 Rank 72 – Ham Yeji

 Yeji participated in the Don’t Give Up single and then debuted in Prism.